 Bays of Zastražišće

-The bays of Zastražišće on the north side of the island of Hvar are beautiful places for swimming and enjoying the beach.
-Looking from west to east, name of beaches are: Vela Stiniva, Stanji mir, Sinjava, Dubac, Kjušna, Kruševa and Pokrivenik.
+The bays of Zastražišće on the north side of Hvar Island are beautiful, just perfect for swimming and relaxing on the beaches.
+Looking from west to east, the names of the bays are: Vela Stiniva, Stanji mir, Sinjava, Dubac, Kjušna, Kruševa and Pokrivenik.

-Village of Zastražišće consists of several hamlets: Mola bonda, Podstrana, Donje polje and Grudac.
+The straggling village of Zastražišće includes several hamlets: Mola Bonda, Podstrana, Donje Polje and Grudac.

 Church of St. Nicholas

-The 19th century parish church of St. Nicholas is worth visiting, not only for its interesting architecture, but for its magnificent view over to the Makarska Riviera and the Biokovo mountain range on the mainland, besides the beautiful vista over the olive groves around Zastražišće.
+The 19th century parish church of St. Nicholas is worth visiting, not only for its interesting architecture, but for its magnificent view over to the Makarska Riviera and the Biokovo mountain range on the mainland, as well as the beautiful vista over the olive groves around Zastražišće.